jenovayt/Personal-Website-Project/README.md

 # Personal-Website-Project

-This is a personal website for the man himself, Picolas Cage.
-Unfortunately, he didn't take the assignment Calliope gave him very seriously.
-So the website is just lorem ipsum and him saying blah blah blah, didn't even bother to introduce himself either.
+This is my personal website that contains a home page, an about me page, and a portfolio.
+This isn't the final product, so there's just lorem ipsum in there right now.

+Had to take this repository back from Picolas Cage...